 Injury from flying fragments.
-Personal protection equipment should be worn when striking pins with hammer.
-PPE should include appropriate clothing, gloves, safety eyewear and shoes.
+PPE must be worn when striking pins with hammer.
+PPE includes appropriate clothing, gloves, safety eyewear and shoes.

 Tools and other components of the breaker are heavy.
 Use suitable lifting equipment.

 10.1.2 Tools Required